i-MSCP/plugins/incubator/ClamAV/README.md

 ### Existing milter configurations

-	This plugin will not check for an existing milter configuration in the postfix main.cf file.
+	This plugin will not check for an existing milter configuration in the Postfix main.cf file.
 	If you need to add an extra milter, please ask in our forum!

 ### INSTALLATION